 We intend to continue to pay quarterly distributions to our stockholders.
+Our distributions may include returns of paid-in capital, as well as declared dividends from earnings and profits.
 Our quarterly distributions, if any, are determined by our board of directors.
 We have elected to be taxed as a RIC under Subchapter M of the Code.
 As long as we qualify for tax treatment as a RIC, we will not be taxed on our investment company taxable income or net capital gain, to the extent that such income or gain is distributed, or deemed to be distributed, to stockholders on a timely basis.